Proctoring Services

 Should students not have access to the technological requirements listed above, or should they simply prefer to have an in-person proctor, they may opt out of the virtual proctoring requirement.
 Opting out of the virtual proctoring will require that the student take the assessment in one of the Nashville State's Testing Centers.
 In this case, the student will be required to schedule the assessment in accordance with Testing Center policies and adhere to all additional Testing Center, procedures, protocols, and requirements.

-If choosing to opt-out of virtual proctoring, students must contact their instructor within the first two weeks of the semester and complete the Virtual Proctoring Opt-Out Form.
+If choosing to opt-out of virtual proctoring, students must contact their instructor within two weeks of a scheduled exam and request that the instructor contact the Testing Center to schedule the exam.

 Support

-The Office of Online Learning recommends that instructors provide these resources to their students in the event of technical issues or questions.
+The Office of Online Learning recommends that instructors provide some resources to their students in the event of technical issues or questions.

 For assistance with on-campus computers, please contact the Nashville State Service Desk.
 For faculty and D2L support, please contact online.learning@nscc.edu.